'Angry Birds' to invade screens in new Sony Pictures 3D film

-LOS ANGELES, May 15 (Reuters) - The popular video game “Angry Birds” is jumping off smart phones and onto the big screen in a new animated 3D film due to be released in 2016, Sony Pictures Entertainment announced on Wednesday.
+LOS ANGELES (Reuters) - The popular video game “Angry Birds” is jumping off smart phones and onto the big screen in a new animated 3D film due to be released in 2016, Sony Pictures Entertainment announced on Wednesday.

 The film will be a joint venture between Sony Pictures Entertainment and Finnish game-maker Rovio, and follows the game’s foray into television with an animated weekly series that began in March this year.